Bushey Cemetery and Prayer Halls, London – Projects

 - Bushey Cemetery, Waugh Thistleton Architects

 A new cemetery for United Synagogue situated within the heart of London’s Greenbelt in Bushey.
+Bushey cemetery opened over 50 years ago and had reached capacity.
+United Synagogue commissioned an extension to the existing cemetery to ensure the cemetery could continue to serve the community for the next 50 years and more.
 The sensitive design has involved the collaboration of the architects Waugh Thistleton, landscape architects J&L Gibbons, United Synagogue and Elliott Wood acting as civil and structural engineers.

 The project was delivered in two phases, the initial enabling works phase involved the installation of the major civil engineering and landscaping works; involving a series of swales, weirs and ponds to help maintain natural drainage on the site and provide new habitats for wildlife.